All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

 Today I want to talk about one of the most controversial figures in the modern world - scalpers.
 Who are they, what do they do, and why are they often disliked?
-Let's dive into this topic, which will reveal why the term «scalper» is associated with negativity and even outright dislike.
+Let's dive into this topic, which will reveal why the term "scalper" is associated with negativity and even outright hostility.

 Who are scalpers?

-What are they doing?
+What do they do?

-Why are they not loved?
+Why are they disliked?

 What is being done about it?